berkeley-stat159/project-delta/README.md

 ## Acknowledgements

-We would like to give a big thank you to Jarrod Millman, Matthew Brett, JB Poline, and Ross Barnowski for their extraordinary support and advice throughout the process of this project.
+We would like to give a big thanks to Jarrod Millman, Matthew Brett, JB Poline, and Ross Barnowski for their extraordinary support and advice throughout the process of this project.